Dynamical properties of quantum many-body systems with long range interactions

 Despite such fast developments, theoretical and numerical investigations on the dynamical properties of the LR quantum many-body systems are however still lacking.
-This is mainly due to the fact that dynamical properties, such as spectral functions~\cite{shaoNearly2017,maDynamical2018,sunDynamical2018,wangDynamics2019,yanTopological2021,zhouAmplitude2021,panDynamical2021}, are usually difficult to compute without approximation in analytic theory and numerical simulations, even for the systems with short-range interactions.
-And therefore by now there only exist few perturbative works such as Refs.~\cite{DiesselGeneralized2022,chiocchettaCavity2021,EddySpin2004,DefenuMetastability2021,BirnkammerCharacterzing2022}, which are mainly valid either in higher dimensions or at various mean-field limits where the fluctuations are suppressed, and previous algorithmic developments in non-perturbative numerical approaches for LR system are mainly focused on classical systems~\cite{FukuiOrder2009,HoritaUpper2017}.
-However, in the aforementioned experiments of quantum LR systems, it is actually the dynamical and spectral information that can be easily detected by means of neutron scattering, nuclear magnetic resonance, scanning tunneling spectroscopy, nonlinear and non-equilibrium transport and optical probes, etc.
+This is mainly due to the fact that dynamical properties, such as spectral functions~\cite{shaoNearly2017,maDynamical2018,sunDynamical2018,wangDynamics2019,yanTopological2021,zhouAmplitude2021,panDynamical2021,zhouEvolution2022,yanWormhole2021,songReversing2022}, are usually difficult to compute without approximation in analytic theory and numerical simulations, even for the short-ranged systems.
+And therefore by now there only exist few perturbative works such as Refs.~\cite{DiesselGeneralized2022,chiocchettaCavity2021,EddySpin2004,DefenuMetastability2021,BirnkammerCharacterzing2022}, which are mainly valid at various mean-field limits where the fluctuations are suppressed, and previous algorithmic developments in non-perturbative numerical approaches for LR system are mainly focused on classical and 1D systems~\cite{FukuiOrder2009,HoritaUpper2017}.
+However, in the aforementioned experiments of 2D quantum LR systems, it is actually the dynamical information that can be easily detected by means of neutron scattering, nuclear magnetic resonance, scanning tunneling spectroscopy, nonlinear and non-equilibrium transport and optical probes, etc.

-To overcome the dilemma between the fast experimental developments and the slow progresses in theoretical reality in LR quantum many-body systems, the need to develop and carry out unbiased approaches such as large-scale quantum Monte Carlo (QMC) simulations, to systematical investigate the dynamical properties therein is obvious.
-And only in this way, can one fully reveal the interplay between the LR interaction and quantum topology and fluctuations to explain the aforementioned fascinating experimental outcomes and predict new ones.
+To overcome the dilemma between the fast experimental developments and the slow theoretical reality in LR quantum many-body systems, the need to develop and carry out unbiased approaches such as large-scale quantum Monte Carlo (QMC) simulations, to systematically investigate the dynamical properties therein is obvious.
+And only in this way, can one fully reveal the interplay between the LR interaction and quantum topology and fluctuations to explain the fascinating experimental outcomes and predict new ones.